Invader Zim: Music

-The anime internet radio station "Anime Stuff R" produced a radio broadcast special titled "The Kevin Manthei Invader Zim-phony Special" which featured a majority of the music Kevin Manthei composed for Invader Zim.
-The broadcast special was hosted by Kevin Manthei, DJ Richard Rae and Tom Mitchell (DJ Tomzer1) and was broadcast from September 13, 2002, to October 15, 2002.
-The entire broadcast is 5 hours, 26 minutes, and 28 seconds long and includes music from every episode of Invader Zim, except for "The Most Horrible X-mas Ever".
-The broadcast was extremely popular, so Anime Stuff R (temporarily renamed "Anime Stuff Z" for the special) decided to release a CD of the broadcast.
-However, due to financial reasons, they only made 100 copies of this CD.
-There are 325 tracks on the CD and the interior of the CD cover features messages from both Kevin Manthei and Richard Rae.
+In 2002, the anime Internet radio station Anime Stuff R produced a radio broadcast special titled "The Kevin Manthei Invader Zim-phony Special", which featured a majority of the music Kevin Manthei composed for Invader Zim.
+The broadcast was extremely popular, so Anime Stuff R (temporarily renamed "Anime Stuff Z" for the special) decided to release a limited-run CD of the broadcast, with 100 copies made.